-From its formation through the end of the financial year ended March 31, 2014, the Corporation was engaged in a brain tumour and stem cell biomedical research project.
+From its formation through the end of the financial year ended March 31, 2014, the Corporation was engaged in a biomedical research project involving brain tumours and stem cells.
 On May 20, 2014, the Corporation announced that it had entered into an agreement with Ruben Shiffman, Jesper Kofoed, Sygnus Corp., and CMI dated May 20, 2014 (the "CMI Acquisition Agreement") to acquire all of the outstanding shares of CMI in exchange for the issuance of 16,650,000 common shares (the "CMI Transaction").
 Upon completion of the CMI Transaction on June 9, 2014, the Corporation's name was changed from Primera Bioscience Research Inc. to Greenland Resources Inc., and CMI's management team assumed management of the Corporation.

-The CMI Transaction constituted a change of business, resulting in the Corporation becoming a mineral exploration company.
-The Corporation changed its name from Primera Bioscience Research Inc. to Greenland Resources Inc. to reflect this change.
+The CMI Transaction constituted a change of business, resulting in the Corporation becoming a mineral exploration company and the Corporation's name change reflected this.